stamparm/maltrail/README.md

   1.5M-row trail set costs the Rust sensor ~1.1-1.5 s, and 300,000 packets take under a second.
   That ratio comes out around **3×**, and it is not the packet path.
 * **steady state** — startup measured separately with a 1-packet replay and subtracted.
-This is the per-packet cost, and it is the **21-37×** above.
+This is the per-packet cost, and it is the **14-37×** above.

-Trail loading is the one place the old sensor still wins: it mmaps a prebuilt `trails.csv.bin` sidecar, so its *warm* start is faster than building the store from CSV — 1.25 s against 2.24 s on the Pi.
+Trail loading is the one place the old sensor still wins: it mmaps a prebuilt `trails.csv.bin` sidecar, so its *warm* start is faster than building the store from CSV — 1.25 s against 2.24 s on an RPi 5.
 That cost is paid once per process; the packet path is paid 300,000 times.

 Both numbers move with hardware, so measure your own — and note the harness reports `events=0` for both sensors on this mix, because it is deliberately benign traffic.
 Detections add event-logging cost on top.

 Memory does not grow with cores: the 1.5M-trail store is **68.5 MB**, shared immutably by every worker.
-Building it is the startup cost above — 1.2 s on the Ryzen 7 PRO 4750U, 2.2 s on the Raspberry Pi 5 — and it is paid once per process, not per worker.
+Building it is the startup cost above — 1.2 s on the Ryzen 7 PRO 4750U, 2.2 s on an RPi 5 — and it is paid once per process, not per worker.

-**One capture worker by default.** Its packet path handles 8.7 Gbit/s of this mix on a Raspberry Pi 5 and 25.5 Gbit/s on a Ryzen 9 5900X — in both cases more than the host's network interface can deliver, which is why one worker is the default rather than a compromise.
+**One capture worker by default.** Its packet path handles 4.2 Gbit/s of this mix on a 2-vCPU VM, 8.7 Gbit/s on an RPi 5 and 25.5 Gbit/s on a Ryzen 9 5900X — in every case more than the host's network interface can deliver, which is why one worker is the default rather than a compromise.
 Extra workers are an explicit opt-in (`CAPTURE_FANOUT`), because the kernel flow-hashes capture while the scan heuristics count per source: of the heuristic alerts one worker raises, 91% survive at 2 sockets, 86% at 4, 65% at 8.
 Exact trail detection is identical at every worker count.
 Scale out when `maltrail_capture_dropped_total` says to, not before.

 <sub>All figures: heuristics enabled, the real 1.5M-row trail set, one capture worker, fastest of
 three runs.
-The steady-state ratio has ranged 21–37× across the processors above; the per-packet costs are what bound how much traffic one worker can absorb.
+The steady-state ratio has ranged 14–37× across the processors above; the per-packet costs are what bound how much traffic one worker can absorb.
 Method, per-protocol breakdown, instruction counts and the profiler output are in [`sensor/docs/REPORT.md`](sensor/docs/REPORT.md).</sub>